 - Gaussian beams have a Gaussian intensity profile at any location along the beam axis; only the beam radius varies.

-- A Gaussian beam remains Gaussian also after passing simple kinds of optical elements (e.g. lenses without aberrations).
+- A Gaussian beam remains Gaussian also after passing simple kinds of optical elements (e.g. lenses without optical aberrations).

 - Gaussian beams are the lowest-order self-consistent field distribution in optical resonators (→ resonator modes) provided that there are no intracavity elements causing beam distortions.
 For that reason, the output beams of many lasers are Gaussian.